 “You have to learn to be succinct, get the required information across in an accessible, informative way in a short amount of words,” reiterates 256’s Head of Content, Kirstie McDermott.
 “That’s a real skill, but it’s one that good content marketers learn, and fast.”

 We’ve said it before in our post on how to create content that converts: your customers want to find the information they’re searching for quickly and easily.
 So it’s a no-brainer: make your content informative and succinct.

 Change is good.
 You might get great success with one sort of content for a client or audience, but this doesn’t mean you should roll it out across all of your clients and platforms continually.
 Mixing things up and trying different approaches is vital.

 A long blog post might work wonders for one audience but a quick video with key points might work even better for another set – or maybe even the same audience but at a different time of day.
-This is where your buyer personas will come in really handy.
+This is where creating buyer personas will really come in handy.

 4. Use your data